OpenCDSS/cdss-app-statedmi-doc-user/mkdocs-project/docs/command-ref/ReadCropPatternTSFromParcels/ReadCropPatternTSFromParcels.md

 divisions is different, unintended years may be set to zero.
 The [`CheckParcels`](../CheckParcels/CheckParcels.md) command will check that only one division is found in parcel data.
+If HydroBase includes erroneous parcel data such as incomplete irrigated year data loads, use the `ReadParcelsFromHydroBase(ExcludeYears)` parameter to exclude those years to avoid erroneous zero values.

 ## Command Editor ##